dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 if that were different in some way?
 How would we think about the past today if some seemingly trivial aspects differed slightly?

-We may see an resurgance in interest in revisiting the 19th and especially 20th century tech and ideas to find hidden gems, rare art and recombinant forms of such.
+We may see a resurgance in interest in revisiting 19th and especially 20th century tech and ideas to find hidden gems, rare art and recombinant forms of such.
 We already see this in steampunk and elsewhere, but for the purposes of this article, I'll refer to it as retromodernism.
 I apologize for inventing a word.
 While awareness of differentiation and distinction of ideas is important, I'm not fond of